 Dr. Ringler uses SofPulse to accelerate recovery for our Grand Rapids, MI patients.
 SofPulse uses targeted micro-currents to transmit gentle pulses to the tissue, which can reduce swelling and speed up the natural recovery process.
 Recovery from abdominoplasty may take one to two weeks, but you will be up walking the day of surgery.

 Am I a candidate?

 Reshaping disproportionate curves and reducing unwanted fat and skin cannot always be achieved through weight loss and exercise alone.
-A tummy tuck can dramatically improve the shape and proportion of your upper and lower abdomen, enhancing your appearance and self-esteem.
+Our Michigan tummy tuck can dramatically improve the shape and proportion of your upper and lower abdomen, enhancing your appearance and self-esteem.